The Sensory Side of Craft Beer Pairing

 Through trial and error in the last seven years, I’ve put together a graphic to chew on (pun intended) that I call my Craft Beer Characteristics Chart.
-To me, this visual representation serves to help unscramble the web of interactions and flavors that happen when paring craft beer and food.
+To me, this not only provides pairing terms, but helps visually unscramble the web of interactions and flavors that happen when paring craft beer and food.

 Now to many, the characteristics chart (below) might look like an information graphic gone spider ballistic, but bear with me while I explain.
 When approaching pairing, I’ve found the most success by first getting a true understanding of all the characteristics (taste elements, flavors, intensity and sensations) of the craft beer I plan to pair with.

 By accounting for each of these four characteristics in a craft beer, I have the best chance to dial in on what might harmonize or clash with the food I’m pairing to.
 Said another way, think of craft beer as an ingredient and use the characteristics chart as a road map to identify what elements are present.
 This gives you a better chance of identifying how a specific craft beer might interact with different foods.

 Craft Beer Characteristics Chart